RadicalMilitantLibrary/manual/readingclub-man.markdown

 ### The tools we are using

-Some tools should be in place prior starting:
+Some tools should be in place before you can start:

 * The [recent template](http://c3jemx2ube5v5zpg.onion/reading_club.odt) provided by Jotunbane
 * reader software for PDF sources: for Linux and on Windows [Sumatra](http://www.sumatrapdfreader.org/download-free-pdf-viewer.html)